HEARTLAND FLOOD: Safety assessments in progress in Pacific Junction

 Effective Tuesday, April 16, a team is combing the landscape, structure-to-structure, to make assessments of their safety and tagging them accordingly.

 The Pacific Junction Re-entry Plan begins under the direction of the Iowa Incident Management Team.
 That team is authoritized to take the lead in assuring the safety of area residents as they prepare to make their way back to the community.

-The Mandatory Evacuation Order is still in place for those Pacific Junction residents east of Depot Street.
+.
 Those west of Depot Street have been allowed to return to assess their properties.